If you're going to travel or live outside Australia, check how this may affect your health care, child support arrangements and Centrelink payments.

 There are different rules that cover how travelling outside Australia may affect you.
 When you leave Australia your payments or concession cards can be adjusted or stopped based on these rules.

 While you're overseas, it's also important to tell us if your circumstances change.

 If you live outside Australia and get a Centrelink payment, read Australian Pension News for the latest information about your payments.

 Social security agreements with other countries

 Australia has a number of social security agreements with other countries to share responsibility for social security payments.
-These agreements may help a person who has lived in Australia and one of these countries to claim certain payments from both countries.
-Agreements may also help a person continue to be paid certain payments when they move between agreement countries.
+If you've lived in Australia and a country we have an agreement with, you may be able to claim certain payments from both countries.
+Agreements may also help you continue to be paid certain payments when you move between agreement countries.